EmptyShelf/lxc/README.md

 ### What is this repository for? ###

 This repo supports tools that extend regular LXC utilities.
-These extensions provide container maintenance, specific to my development environment and style, including:
+These extensions provide container maintenance (specific to my own development style), including:

 * Automatic start or unfreeze of containers before the intended operation begins (rather than throwing an error because a container is stopped or frozen -- yes, a pet peeve!)
-* Support for a foreign 'build' container so that build tools can be installed in one place, while built images can be imported into the local container (freeing up space for many containers)
+* Support for a foreign 'build' container so that build tools can be installed in one place, while built images can be imported into the local container (freeing up space and saving installation time)
-* Batch operations for all containers (in unison)
+* Batch operations for containers, in unison
 * Easy LXC environment set up and configuration
 * Bash completion support